fbpx

 Podcasts vs YouTube…or both?

-The main difference between these two types of content is that podcasts are audio only and YouTube videos are both audio and video.
+The main difference between these two types of content is that podcasts are audio-only, and YouTube videos are both audio and video.
 Podcasts are easier to listen to on the go, whereas viewers need to sit down and watch a video on YouTube.

 Both mediums have their perks, so which one is right for you depends on a few factors.
 However, you don’t have to choose between them.
 A ton of podcasts now film their recording sessions so that they have both an audio-only version for the podcast and a video for YouTube.